alpdoganurut/GamePack/Documentation/GamePack.md

 ###**Boilerplate Usage**

-**Config.cs** - Central game configuration, populated with design variables.
+- **Config.cs** - Central game configuration, populated with design variables.

-**GameSessionDelegate.cs** - GameSession callbacks to control game logic flow.
+- **GameSessionDelegate.cs** - GameSession callbacks to control game logic flow.

+- **MainSceneRef.cs** - Contains main scene references to use in Controller and GameSessionDelegate.

-**LevelSceneRef.cs** - Contains level specific references to use in Controller and GameSessionDelegate.
+- **LevelSceneRef.cs** - Contains level specific references to use in Controller and GameSessionDelegate.
 Every level Scene contains one instance.

-**MainSceneRef.cs** - Contains main scene references to use in Controller and GameSessionDelegate.

 - **Controller**